-Toolkit case: After Disha Ravi's arrest, Delhi Police looks for activist Nikita Jacob
+Toolkit case: After Disha Ravi, Delhi Police looks for activist Nikita Jacob

 New Delhi, Feb 15: The Delhi police has issued a warrant against activist, Nikita Jacob in connection with the toolkit case.